Emergency Dentist — York, PA

 Some dental emergencies are more urgent than others.
 For example, if one of your teeth gets knocked out, immediate treatment is best because it increases the chance that your tooth can be replanted.
 A severe, throbbing toothache likewise requires prompt attention.
 However, if you have a dull toothache or one of your crowns gets knocked off, you may be able to safely wait a few days before you visit us for care.
 If you are ever in doubt as to how to handle a dental problem, give us a call so we can provide personalized advice.

-What Should I Do if I Have a Dental Emergency While I Am Traveling?
+What Should I Do If I Have a Dental Emergency While Traveling?

 If your emergency occurs while you are in the U.S., a quick Google search should point you toward local emergency dentists.
 Pick one with good reviews and who offers financial options that are within your reach.
 If you are outside of the U.S., ask your travel insurance company to help you find a trustworthy dentist.
 Later, when you return home, Dr. Cyriac will be happy to help you finish recovering from your dental emergency.